peytoncordero/DRI25/pandas.md

 As you get more comfortable with coding in Python, you can also directly import a dataset into your Python environment using the requests library
 </Info>

+## Download the Full Code in a Jupyter Notebook & upload it into the code editor

+We’ve also saved all of the code for this section in a Jupyter Notebook file.
+You should download it and save it in the “pandas_workshop” folder you just created in the code editor.

+- Click this button to download Jupyter Notebook file to your computer: <Download files='pandas_workshop_2024.ipynb>
+- Locate the file on your personal computer.
+Next, go back to the code editor and double-click into your “pandas_workshop.”
+- Click the upward facing arrow symbol to upload your pandas_workshop_2024.ipynb file.
+- Once it's in that folder, you should be all set!

+In this file you will find all of the workshop commands and the expected outputs.
+If you ever feel stuck or can’t seem to be able to advance in the workshop, you can open this file and see how we did it.

+For the best possible experience, we suggest/encourage you to:

+- Follow the workshop typing all the code yourself.
+- Avoid copying/pasting the code.
+Much of learning has to do with you typing yourself.
+- Only check the PandasWorkshop.ipynb file if you get lost or if you are not able to get the right output.
+Before opening it, put some time trying to figure out by yourself why it isn’t working.
+A big part of coding is learning to identify what we are doing wrong.
+- We also caution you against working with both files open at the same time.
+It is easy to get confused and start modifying the wrong one.
+But those are only suggestions.
+Maybe they will work for you, maybe they won’t, so feel free to do what suits you best.
+You are in charge here!

 ## Launching a new JupyterLite Notebook
 Finally, let's launch a new JupyterLite Notebook from within the “pandas_workshop” folder.
 - Make sure you are in the “pandas_workshop” folder.
 If not, navigate there.